-- to allow PhD students to practise writing clearly and to communicate and present their research effectively
+- to allow PhD students to practise effective writing and communication of their research;

-- to receive constructive feedback from other researchers and peers
+- to receive constructive feedback from the Program Committee, Academic Panel, and other participants;

 The Doctoral Symposium takes the form of a full-day event of interactive presentations.
 The day will start with a series of lightning talks where each PhD student will give an “elevator pitch” of their research.
-This will be followed by formal presentations from each PhD student, with time allocated for both the presentation as well as questions and discussions.
+This will be followed by formal presentations from each PhD student, with time allocated for the presentation as well as questions and discussions.
 The program includes two keynote talks on topics related to PhD studies, research, and life beyond the PhD.

 Submit a 4–8 page research proposal in the Dagstuhl LIPIcs format with: